 The same also happens between nighttime & sunrise.
 That magical twilight hour just before the world comes alive, and the sky seems to glow a soft blue light.

 The blue hour occurs in between these times.
 Although technically, it is usually around 20-40 minutes rather than an hour, which gives you a relatively short window to get your blue hour images.

 Taking photos during the blue hour is a great way to add a point of difference to your portfolio.
 Many landscape photographers shoot during the golden hour or focus on shooting the stars.
-But the blue hour photography niche is still relatively new to most photographers.
+But the blue hour

 Photos taken at blue hour are generally easily recognizable as they will have an overall blue hue to the image.

 Figuring out exactly when and how long the ‘blue hour’ lasts can be tricky.
 But we are here to help.
 In this article, we discuss all the tips and tricks to take magnificent blue hour photos.

 Tips For Getting The Best Blue Hour Shots

 Unlike golden hour which often has long lingering warm light, the light in blue hour changes very quickly.
 Therefore photographers need to be prepared with their settings and equipment in advance.

 As always, the settings you choose to use for your blue hour photos will depend a lot on exactly what you are shooting.
 And of course, the natural lighting that is available to you.

 For example, if you shoot a landscape with foreground and background detail, you will want the entire picture sharp, which means you will need to use an aperture number of about f/8 or higher.
 This will allow you to get a longer depth of field and a sharper overall image.